-Bill Fawell, explained to Council that the approval of Resolution 2022-R-014 would allow Mr. Fawell and his financing team to begin work in refinancing the City of Gridley's current debts, and also explained that it would still be required that this topic be brought to Council again prior to any final approval.
+Bill Fawell, explained to Council that the approval of Resolution 2022-R-014 would allow Mr. Fawell and his financing team to begin work in refinancing the City of Gridley's current debts, and

 Pat Coghlan asked Mr. Fawell if this would mean extending the maturity of any debts, which Mr. Fawell answered that it would not extend any existing debts.